mlcalache/SignalRWithVuejsExample/README.md

 There is no database for this application.
 It means the data is lost when the back-end application is restarted.

+This example is based on the tutorial posted by Daniel Jimenez Garcia, on https://www.dotnetcurry.com/aspnet-core/1480/aspnet-core-vuejs-signalr-app.

 # Steps to run
 ## Client with Vue.js